 But boy, was he sticking to his guns on this issue.

 However, after outcry from the fishing community and pressure from elected officials, two well-attended public meetings were held in Tennessee.
-Through it all, TWF helped align conservation organizations and supporters to attend the meetings, contact their elected representatives and make it clear that this would not be an easy one to slip past the sportsmen of the Volunteer state.
+Through it all, Tennessee Wildlife Federation helped align conservation organizations and supporters to attend the meetings, contact their elected representatives, and make it clear this would not be an easy one to slip past the sportsmen of the Volunteer state.

-U.S. Senator Lamar Alexander took up the charge, calling a press conference with TWF and TWRA that attracted major media attention, and ultimately holding the Corps’ feet to the fire on the floor of the United States Senate.
+U.S. Senator Lamar Alexander took up the charge, calling a press conference with the Federation and TWRA that attracted major media attention, and, ultimately, held the Corps’ feet to the fire on the floor of the United States Senate.
 Begrudgingly, faced with the potential of funding being withheld, the Commander acquiesced.
 He has now moved on to a different duty station, and the people were able to continue utilizing the incredible public resource.

 Few issues have generated as much consternation in the outdoors community.
 It truly appeared to be a solution in search of a problem.
 Considering the fact that these tailwater fisheries are so heavily utilized and are statistically some of the safest places to fish from a boat, the dramatic impact on our nationally-celebrated fishing waters was unacceptable.